JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>else</strong> statements: check snippets folder - will usually be executed if the `if` statement is false.
 - These are called if/else control structures.

-- Type conversion - when we want to convert from one type to another.
+- <strong>Type conversion</strong> - when we want to convert from one type to another.
 For example: if you have a string 'const inputYear = 1995' it isn't a number so you may have to convert it to a number.
 To do this `console.log(Number(inputYear)); this should convert it to a number.
+- You can also do the above with a String function (just replace the Number).
+- NaN - "not a number".
+- <strong>Type coercion</strong> - happens whenever an operater is dealing with a value of two different types.
+JavaScript will do this in the background.
+I.e. It usually converts numbers into strings if you concatenate numbers and strings.
+- It's important to know that the `+` will only convert a number to a string, and not the other way around like `-`, `/` and `*` would.
+I.e. if you have `const n = '1' + 1`, JavaScript will make this into a string of 11.
+Doing `const n = '1' / 1` would = 1.

+- There are 5 falsy values - 0, undefined, NaN, '', and null.
+- `console.log(Boolean(0));` would be 'false' - the opposite will be 'truthy'.

+- <strong>Equality operators</strong> include `===` and `==`.
+The `===` is a strict equality operator, and does not perform type coercion (whereas `==` does as it a loose equality operator - meaning it can convert string to number).
+- As a general rule, always use `===` as it helps to avoid bugs in the future as a default.
+- The <strong>different</strong> operator is represented as an `!==`.

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 It is common to use `i` as your iterator variable. `for ("iterator"; "condition"; "iteration") {}`.
 - `condition` tells the loop how many times it should iterate.
 When the condition becomes false, it will stop (BOOLEAN value = true/false).